Skip to main content

 What are the NYSCEF mandatory pre-marking requirements under 22 NYCRR 202.34?

-22 NYCRR 202.34 requires mandatory pre-marking of exhibits.
+22 NYCRR 202.34 requires mandatory pre-marking of exhibits in New York State courts.
 Counsel must consult before trial to agree on exhibits that can be offered without objection.
-All exhibits must be pre-marked for identification and exchanged per the court's scheduling order.
+Exhibits must be pre-marked for identification and exchanged according to court scheduling orders.

-NYSCEF has the most generous limit at 100 MB per document - larger than any other state e-filing system.
+NYSCEF has the most generous file size limit among state courts at 100 MB per document.
 PDF/A format is required with 200 dpi minimum resolution.
+This allows for larger exhibits without splitting compared to other jurisdictions.

-What are Commercial Division requirements under Rule 28?
+What are the Commercial Division exhibit requirements under 22 NYCRR 202.70 Rule 28?

-Commercial Division Rule 28 (22 NYCRR 202.70) requires trial exhibits submitted at least 14 days before trial.
+Commercial Division Rule 28 (22 NYCRR 202.70) requires stricter exhibit standards.
+Trial exhibits must be submitted at least 14 days before trial.
 Memoranda must include bookmarks and hyperlinks to cited exhibits.
 Counsel must consult prior to pre-trial conference.

-Why are papers rejected in Kings County without protruding tabs?
+Why does Kings County reject papers without protruding tabs?

-Kings County clerks reject papers lacking protruding exhibit tabs for physical filings.
+Kings County (Brooklyn) clerks are known to reject papers that lack protruding exhibit tabs.
 Trial exhibits not retrieved within 30 days of verdict are disposed.
-Ensure physical exhibits have tabs extending beyond page edges.
+This is a specific local practice that requires careful attention to physical exhibit formatting.

 Prepare New York Court Exhibits in Minutes